capactio/website/docs/feature/policies/overview.md

                   description: "GCP Service Account" # optional
   ```

-- You use Implementations, which requires storing data in delegated storage.
+- You use Implementations, which requires storing data in a given storage backend.
 For example:
 	```yaml
   interface:
     rules: